IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 ## Intro
 We experience a strange behaviour of SKPaymentQueue under iOS-9 and iOS-9.0.1.
 We suspect that this is an iOS issue.
-This example is a minimal app-frame that reproduces /demonstrates/ the problem.
+This example is a minimal app-frame that demonstrates the SKPaymentQueue related issue.

 ## Facts